Depleted uranium hexafluoride: Sustainable development goals

 Under the UN SDG, nuclear power plays a significant role not only in providing access to affordable, reliable, sustainable and modern energy (Goal 7), but also in contributing to other goals, including supporting poverty, hunger and water scarcity elimination, economic growth and industry innovation.
-A number of countries, such as the United States, France, Russia, and China, through their leading nuclear power operators, have committed to achieving the Sustainable Development Goals.
+Several countries, such as the United States, France, Russia, and China, through their leading nuclear power operators, have committed to achieving the Sustainable Development Goals.
 To achieve these goals, various technologies are being applied both in the reprocessing of spent fuel and in the reprocessing of accumulated DUHF.

 Transportation

-International policies for transporting radioactive materials are regulated by the International Atomic Energy Agency (IAEA) since 1961.
-These regulations are implemented in the policies of the International Civil Aviation Organization (ICAO), International Maritime Organization (IMO), and regional transport organizations.
+International policies for transporting radioactive materials are regulated by the IAEA since 1961.
+These regulations are implemented in the policies of the International Civil Aviation Organization, International Maritime Organization, and regional transport organizations.

-Depleted uranium hexafluoride is transported and stored under standard conditions in solid form, and in sealed metal containers with wall thickness of about 1 cm (0.39 in), designed for extreme mechanical and corrosive impacts.
-For example, the most common "Y48" containers for transportation and storage contain up to 12.5 tons of DUHF in solid form.
+Depleted UF6 is transported and stored under standard conditions in solid form and in sealed metal containers with wall thickness of about 1 cm (0.39 in), designed for extreme mechanical and corrosive impacts.
+For example, the most common "48Y" containers for transportation and storage contain up to 12.5 tons of DUHF in solid form.
 DUHF is loaded and unloaded from these containers under factory conditions when heated, in liquid form and via special autoclaves.